kutukvpavel/PADSToARESFileConverter/README.md

 This tool allows to convert simple "TH/SMT pins & polyline graphics" footprints from PADS PowerPCB format (which is popular, for example, at componentsearchengine.com) to ARES Region format.

-Since it's still under development (though it helps me on a regular basis), so I've not implemented any interface yet.
+Since it's still under development (though it helps me on a regular basis), I've not implemented any interface yet.
 You are supposed to specify file locations in Main(...).

 Todo:
  - Commandline interface